Easy Ways to show Respect and Dignity

 A simple way to show dignity and respect for someone diagnosed with Alzheimer’s is to stop discussing that person’s health and well-being with others while they listen quietly to the conversation.
 (They aren’t invisible, but may feel left out.)
 This is especially true for someone who is recently diagnosed and understands their circumstance quite well.

-- Though the person with Alzheimer’s may have issues with speech, you never know how much the Alzheimer’s patient may still understand.
+- Though the person with Alzheimer’s may have issues with speech, you never know how much that person y still understand.
 To have someone speak about him/her as though he wasn’t there can be demeaning.

-- During visits to his doctor, allow him to take part in the conversation if he is able.
-If not, he might still be included as a constant listener to the conversation.
+- During visits to the doctor, allow them to take part in the conversation if they are able.
+If not, they may be included as a constant listener to the conversation.